Canadian Championship

 The Canadian Championship (Championnat canadien) is an annual soccer tournament contested by Canadian professional teams.
-The winner is awarded the Voyageurs Cup and a berth in CONCACAF Champions League.
-It is contested by Major League Soccer sides Toronto FC, Vancouver Whitecaps FC, and CF Montréal, eight Canadian Premier League sides, and the champions of League1 Ontario, League1 British Columbia, and the Première ligue de soccer du Québec.
-The tournament is organized by the Canadian Soccer Association and has been broadcast on OneSoccer since 2019.
+The winner is awarded the Voyageurs Cup and a berth in the CONCACAF Champions Cup.
+It is contested by Major League Soccer sides Toronto FC, Vancouver Whitecaps FC, and CF Montréal, eight Canadian Premier League sides, and the champions of League1 Ontario, League1 British Columbia, Ligue1 Québec, and League1 Alberta.
+The tournament is organized by the Canadian Soccer Association and has been broadcast on OneSoccer since 2019 with some matches simulcast on TSN.